 Spinal nerve: It is approximately 2-2.5 cm long and contains mixed type fibers.
 It divides into ventral (anterior ramus) and dorsal (posterior ramus) branches just after leaving the intervertebral foramen.
 Ventral branches are larger and connect to form plexuses.
-Dorsal branches are smaller and innervate the muscles of the posterior regions and the related cutaneous areas (1,2,7).
+Dorsal branches are smaller and innervate the muscles of the posterior regions of the back and additionally to the cutaneous areas associated with this musculature ^(1,2,7).